jquery-archive/jquery-mobile/README.md

 * `js` - resolve dependencies, build, concat, and minify the JavaScript used for jQuery Mobile
 * `css` - resolve dependencies, build, concat, and minify all the css, just the structure css, and just the theme css
 * `docs` - build the js and css, and make the docs ready for static consumption
-* `zip` - package all the javascript and all the css into a zip archive
+* `zip` - package all the JavaScript and all the css into a zip archive

 ### Requirements

-The `js` and `css` build targets require [node.js](http://nodejs.org/) and its packaged npm package manager.
+The `js` and `css` build targets require [node.js](http://nodejs.org/) and its packaged NPM package manager.
 For other the other build targets, `docs` and `zip`, bash is required.
 For more information on installing node please see its [documentation](http://nodejs.org/#download).
-As for bash it's generally installed as the default shell in many posix compliant environments (OSX, Linux, BSD, etc).
+As for bash it's generally installed as the default shell in many POSIX compliant environments (OSX, Linux, BSD, etc).

 ### Commands